Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Tangles: Notation and definitions

-We call Eq. \eqref{eq:consistency_cond} the\emph{ consistency condition} and $\agree$ the \emph{agreement parameter}.
-A consistent orientation of $\Partitions$ is called a \emph{$\Partitions$-tangle}.
-If clear from the context, we drop the dependency on $\Partitions$ and simply say \emph{tangle}. \end{definition} At this point, the reader might wonder why we consider an intersection of exactly three cuts.
-The short answer is that three is the straightforward choice: choosing less than three makes tangle theory break down; choosing more than three only makes our lives more complicated, but does not lead to more powerful results.
-We explain more details about tangles and triples in Appendix~\ref{app:sub:tangles_triples}.
 In what follows, we will often sort the cuts according to their cost $\cost(P)$, and start orienting the (more useful) low-cost cuts before moving on to the (less useful) high-cost cuts.
 To this end, we sometimes introduce a parameter $\CostUpper\in\mathbb{R}$ that specifies the set of cuts we are interested in, namely the subset $\Partitions_\CostUpper=\{P\in\Partitions~|~\cost(P)\leq\CostUpper\}\subseteq\Partitions$.
-We say a tangle on the set $\Partitions_\CostUpper$ is of order $\CostUpper$ and use this to indicate the level of a tangle in the hierarchical tree of tangles (the higher the order, the deeper in the tree).\\

-In the following, we build intuition on the above definitions using the example of a questionnaire from Section~\ref{sec:introduction}.
+We say a tangle on the set $\Partitions_\CostUpper$ is of order $\CostUpper$. \\ In the following, we build intuition on the above definitions using the running example of the questionnaire that we already hinted in the introduction.